grudge17/Sudoku-Coding-Challenge/README.md

 *   **Unit & Integration Tests:** Implement a comprehensive test suite using a framework like Jest and React Testing Library.

 ---

+### Sudoku Logic (`src/utils/sudokuLogic.ts`)

+This file contains the core algorithms and helper functions for the Sudoku game:

+*   **Grid Generation (`generateSudoku`):**
+    *   Starts by creating a fully solved Sudoku grid using a backtracking algorithm (`solveSudokuFill`).
+    *   Then, it removes a certain number of cells from the solved grid to create the puzzle.
+The number of cells removed depends on the selected difficulty level.
+    *   Lodash\'s `_.cloneDeep` is used to create copies of the grid, and `_.shuffle` is used to randomize number placement during generation. `_.random` is used for selecting cells to remove and for hint generation.
+*   **Difficulty Level Implementation:**
+    *   The difficulty (Easy, Medium, Hard, Expert) is determined by the number of cells initially revealed.
+    *   The `generateSudoku` function receives a numerical `difficultyLevel` (e.g., 0.2 for Easy, 0.85 for Expert).
+    *   Based on this level, a range for the number of cells to remove is set:
+        *   **Easy:** Fewer cells removed (e.g., 40-46 cells removed, leaving ~35-41 clues).
+        *   **Medium:** Moderate number of cells removed (e.g., 47-53 cells removed, leaving ~28-34 clues).
+        *   **Hard/Expert:** More cells removed (e.g., 54-58 cells removed, leaving ~23-27 clues).
+    *   The actual number of cells to remove within the determined range is randomized, as is the selection of which specific cells are removed.
+This ensures puzzle variety.
+    *   Harder levels present fewer initial clues, requiring more complex deductions from the player.
+*   **Validation (`isSafe`):** Checks if a number can be safely placed in a cell according to Sudoku rules (no repetition in the same row, column, or 3x3 subgrid).